 “My sisters and I constantly spoke English at home and my parents hated that”, Khanh laughed.
 “They even made us eat chili pepper when we spoke English in the house.”

 “When I was young, I felt terrible because I wanted to live an American lifestyle and kept wondering why our parents didn’t want us to,” he added.

 Things became clearer to Khanh after he returned to Vietnam and became a lawyer, a career choice where having a background of Vietnamese language was a huge asset.

 Khanh Nguyen from the U.S. Consulate had the same questions when he was younger of why his parents sent him to Vietnamese classes, took him to pagodas every Sunday, and wanted him to remain true to traditional Vietnamese values.

-Vietnamese language and culture are not only helpful career tools, but also a way for Viet Kieu (overseas Vietnamese) to connect with family, according to the speakers.
+Vietnamese language and culture is not only a helpful career tool, but also a way for Viet Kieu (overseas Vietnamese) to connect with family, according to the speakers.

-Those bonding opportunities gave Jenni and her relatives an opportunity to discuss issues thet had never really been brought up.
+Those bonding opportunities gave Jenni and her relatives an opportunity to discuss issues they had never really been brought up.